-The Geography department at Harris Academy Rainham embodies the school values of Belong, Believe and Become.
-We encourage all of our students to feel part of not only our school and local community but to embrace their position as global citizens.
+We encourage all of our students to feel part not only of our school and local community but to embrace their position as global citizens.

 We believe that all students can gain a level of global competence allowing them to succeed in all areas of their life.
-In order to do this we have created a curriculum that offers our pupils the opportunity to gain depth and breadth of knowledge in our exciting, innovative and ever-changing subject and to develop a range of skills.
-These include extrapolation, interpretation, graphicacy (the ability to understand and present information in the form of sketches, diagrams, maps etc), using geographic information systems (GIS), enquiry, evaluation, cartography, numeracy and in particular the advanced skill of synopticity (the ability to take the constituent points and factors of human, physical, cultural and environmental geography and make links between them).
+In order to do this we have created a curriculum that offers our pupils the opportunity to gain a depth and breadth of knowledge in our exciting, innovative and ever-changing subject.

-Alongside this we offer extra-curricular opportunities for international fieldwork and pride ourselves on being a department with high academic standards that creates a real community of geographers.
-Our students are our department – they help out, they have a real voice about what we teach and they have opportunities throughout the year to engage with our gardening club, ‘geeky geography’ meetings and to take advantage of our revision opportunities.
+Alongside this, we offer extra-curricular opportunities for international fieldwork and we pride ourselves on being a department with high academic standards alongside building a real community of geographers.
+Our students are our department – they help out, they have a real voice about what we teach, and they have opportunities throughout the year to engage with our gardening club, ‘geeky geography’ meetings and take advantage of our revision opportunities.

-Geography skills are highly sought-after by employers.
-The ability to problem-solve, integrate effectively with others, use high numeracy and literacy skills and assess and evaluate to a high standard are taught through geography.
+Geography skills are highly desirable by employers.
+The ability to problem solve, integrate effectively with others, utilise high numeracy and literacy skills and to assess and evaluate to a high standard are taught through geography.

-We are proud to have been awarded the Secondary Geography Quality Mark 2017-20, awarded by the Geographical Association.
+We are proud to have been re-awarded the Secondary Geography Quality Mark in 2020, awarded by the Geographical Association.

 Follow us on Twitter @HARGeography.